 - Priorities: to always attempt your most important tasks first

 - Due dates: to ensure your team always finishes their work on time

 - Dependencies: to attempt tasks in the right order

 - Pulse: check what your remote team is currently focused on

-- Weekly Scorecards: analytics for better performance management
+- Weekly Scorecards: analytics for better team management

 - Custom Statuses: create customized project statuses for everything